leo-project/leofs/docs/admin/setup/network_config.md

 ### How to Change Erlang's Port Range

 Port range can be specified by setting Erlang's kernel variables `inet_dist_listen_min` and `inet_dist_listen_max`.
-If it is necesssary to change those variables, you need to enter a targe node of the Erlang console.
+If it is necesssary to change those variables, enter the Erlang console of a targe node.

 ```bash
 ## Example: